bzed/bzed-dehydrated/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for contributing to this project!

-- This project has a Contributor Code of Conduct: https://voxpupuli.org/coc/
 - Please check that here is no existing issue or PR that addresses your problem.
-- Our vulnerabilities reporting process is at https://voxpupuli.org/security/

 -->
 #### Pull Request (PR) description